BrookeZK/Voces-v1/README.md

 _The absolute minimum features the project requires to meet this purpose or goal:_

 * _Website written in Spanish including: landing page, pages for articles, editorials, videos, letters to editor, about._
-* _Being able to leave comments, share on social media._
-* _Website in spanish that translates to english, or other languages.
-* _Connection to an SQL database._

 _The tools, frameworks, libraries, APIs, modules and/or other resources for the MVP?_